dom96/ipsumgenera/readme.md

 something else, the filename doesn't really matter, *ipsum* does not care as long as they have an ``rst`` extension.
 All other extension files are ignored.

+Put static files in the ``static`` folder.
+If the file ends in ``.rst`` it has to have metadata like a normal article, but the generated html will keep the relative path instead of getting a generated one from the date+title.
+If the file doesn't end in ``.rst``, it will simply be copied to the output website directoy.

 You then need to create some layouts and put them into the layouts folder.
 You will need the following layouts:

 * article.html -- Template for an article.
+* static.html -- Template for a static file.
 * default.html -- Template for the index.html page, this includes the article
   list.
 * tag.html -- Template for the specific tag page, this will include a list of